play icon for videos

 The Simple Explanation

 Think of a Theory of Change Model as a roadmap that shows: "If we do X, then Y will happen, which leads to Z." For example: "If we train young women in coding skills (X), then they will gain confidence and technical abilities (Y), which leads to tech employment and economic mobility (Z)."
-It's the story of how change happens—with clear cause-and-effect logic.
+It's the story of how change happens — with clear cause-and-effect logic.
+Some practitioners use terms like "program theory," "results chain," or "outcome mapping" interchangeably, but the core idea is the same: articulating how and why your work creates change.

 Watch: Theory of Change Should Never Stay on the Wall